Hong Kong Public Holidays 2026: Calendar, Dates & Celebrations

 46 reviews

-This is my first time ordering a Hong Kong Octopus card from this website.
-The process was quick and easy.
-After arriving at Hong Kong Airport and clearing immigration, I scanned the code at Hall A13 to pick up the card!
-Everything went very smoothly.
-I will definitely recommend this to my friends next time.
+This was my first time ordering a Hong Kong Octopus card from this website.
+The process was simple, fast, and convenient!
+After arriving at Hong Kong Airport and clearing customs, I simply scanned the code at A13 in the lobby to collect the card!
+Everything went very smoothly~ I'll definitely recommend it to my friends next time! √√

 Departing from Hong Kong: Cotai Water Jet Boat Ticket - Cotai Water Jet Ferry between Hong Kong Island and Macau